Trump lawyer Giuliani in hospital after positive COVID test

 The 76-year-old former New York mayor has travelled extensively to battleground states in an effort to help Trump subvert his election loss.
 On numerous occasions he has met with officials for hours at a time without wearing a mask.

-Trump, who confirmed Giuliani's positive test in a Sunday afternoon tweet, wished him a speedy recovery.
+Trump, who announced Giuliani's positive test in a Sunday afternoon tweet, wished him a speedy recovery.

 “Get better soon Rudy, we will carry on!!!”
 Trump wrote.